adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/03-controllers.md

 # Controllers

 Controllers are the defacto way of handling HTTP requests in AdonisJS.
-Unlike many other frameworks, controllers in AdonisJS are not magical, infact they are plain Javascript classes with no logic attached to them.
+Unlike many other frameworks, controllers in AdonisJS are not magical, infact they are plain JavaScript classes with no logic attached to them.

 In this guide, we will go through the API surface of controllers and also answer certain questions around the simplicity of controllers in AdonisJS.